Simulating Chern insulators on a superconducting quantum processor

-In summary, we simulate QHEs with synthetic dimensions on a programable 30-qubit-ladder superconducting processor.
-By measuring the band structure and monitoring dynamical localization of edge excitations, we implement the bulk-edge correspondence in the 2D integer QHE.
-In addition, we synthesize two different bilayer quantum topological systems with two layers having the same magnetic flux and a $\pi$-flux difference, respectively, and simulate distinct and novel topological phases.
+\textbf{ {}Discussion}{ } In summary, we simulate 2D and bilayer Chern insulators with synthetic dimensions on a programmable 30-qubit-ladder superconducting processor.
+By measuring the band structures and monitoring dynamical localisation of edge excitations, we implement the bulk-edge correspondence in the 2D Chern insulator.
+In addition, we synthesise two different bilayer Chern insulators with two layers having the same magnetic flux and a $\pi$-flux difference, respectively, and simulate distinct and novel topological phases.
 Our experiments, using a relatively large number of superconducting qubits with long coherence times and accurate readouts, show the future potential of using superconducting simulating platforms for investigating intriguing topological quantum phases and quantum many-body physics.
+For instance, by upgrading the ladder-type superconducting processor with tunable interactions between two qubit chains, we could observe the quantum phase transitions between topological phases with zero Chern number (Fig.~\ref{fig1chain}b) and with higher Chern numbers (Fig.~\ref{fig1chain}c).
+In addition, when tuning weak couplings between two chains and modulating $b$ either positive or negative for two chains, respectively, the quantum spin Hall effect could be demonstrated by simulating bilayer quantum Hall systems with opposite Chern numbers \cite{Kane2005}.